crdschurch/crds-kubernetes/README.md

 Delete and restart the api-ingress pods

 ### Updating SSL CERTS post 1/1/21
 The CertManager deployment downloads a cert manager from github and adds new k8s types.
 Then applies all of the files needed to automates the cert renewal process through letsencrypt.
+The cert information is stored on a volume with in the cluster.

  The api-ssl-issuer.yml file is applied as a part of the crds-kubernetes deployment.

 The automation was added to all the k8s environments, but currently is only creating certs for the api ingress.